 Spark Streaming with Kafka is becoming so common in data pipelines these days, it’s difficult to find one without the other.
 This tutorial will present an example of streaming Kafka from Spark.
 In this example, we’ll be feeding weather data into Kafka and then processing this data from Spark Streaming in Scala.
 As the data is processed, we will save the results to Cassandra.

-Before we dive into the example, let’s look at little background on Spark Kafka integration because there are multiple ways to integrate and it may be confusing.
+Before we dive into the example, let’s look at a little background on Spark Kafka integration because there are multiple ways to integrate and it may be confusing.

 Kafka and Spark Background

-There are the two ways to use Spark Streaming with Kafka: Receiver and Direct.
-The receiver option is similar to other unreliable sources such text files and socket.
+There are two ways to use Spark Streaming with Kafka: Receiver and Direct.
+The receiver option is similar to other unreliable sources such as text files and socket.
 Similar to these receivers, data received from Kafka is stored in Spark executors and processed by jobs launched by Spark Streaming context.

 This approach can lose data under failures, so it’s recommended to enable Write Ahead Logs (WAL) in Spark Streaming (introduced in Spark 1.2).
 WAL synchronously saves all the received Kafka data into logs on a distributed file system (e.g HDFS, S3, DSEFS), so that all data can be recovered on possible failure.
 Another way of saying this is duplication.
 We duplicate the data in order to be resilient.
 If you do not like the sound of this then, please keep reading.

-In our example, we want zero-data loss, but not the overhead of write ahead logs.
+In our example, we want zero data loss, but not the overhead of write-ahead logs.
 We are going to go with an approach referred to as “Direct”.

 Direct Spark Streaming from Kafka was introduced in Spark 1.3.